Arresting dynamics in hardcore spin models

 An important, qualitative difference to the square lattice model is that on the triangular lattice the only \emph{vanishing} defect mobility in the model is that of domain walls at $\Delta = \pi/2$.
 Still, we observe a failure of the compression protocols at other points, where different defects become forbidden without a concomitant freezing.
 This is not unexpected since a long but finite relaxation time of such defects might still bring compression to a halt.
 In the language of granular materials, such freezing is \emph{fragile} in that rattling of a jammed state might unjam it.

-\paragraph{Conclusion.} In summary, we have provided a detailed phenomenology of jamming in hardcore spin models, uncovering an intricate interplay of lattice geometry, ordering and defects, and the dynamics at long and short wavelengths.
+\paragraph{Conclusion.} In summary, we have provided a detailed phenomenology and comprehensive understanding of arresting dynamics in hardcore spin models, uncovering an intricate interplay of lattice geometry, ordering and defects, and the dynamics at long and short wavelengths.
 Particularly noteworthy from a conceptual perspective is the role played by the (in)ability to anneal defects under a purely local dynamics.
-This fundamentally accounts for the jamming phenomenon, with considerable added richness as a result of the variability and multiplicity of defects and their configurations.
-This establishes that defects can play the central role for the jamming transition, a possibility previously formulated for the case of the glass transition \cite{Nussinov2018}.
+This fundamentally accounts for the phenomenon in this \textit{lattice} model, with considerable added richness as a result of the variability and multiplicity of defects and their configurations.
+In addition to lending this model intrinsic interest on its own, the central role of defects to the (slow) dynamics resonates with a possibility previously formulated for the case of the glass transition \cite{Nussinov2018}.